 10.7 Intermission Film shall own and retain all IP in or arising out of the Services, other than IP in any materials provided by the Customer.

-10.8 As per clause 8.4 above, all ownership and IP remain vested in Intermission Film for all creative materials and input including but not limited to ideas, treatments, concept art, story boards, scripts and marketing strategies as well as Quotes provided to the Customer.
+10.8 All ownership and IP remain vested in Intermission Film for all creative materials and input including but not limited to ideas, treatments, concept art, storyboards, scripts and marketing strategies as well as Quotes / Budgets provided to the Customer.

 11.1 The provisions of this clause shall not apply to any Confidential Information that: